WanderingDominic/wanderingdominic.github.io/_posts/2017-08-20-Smart-Home-Define-Phase.markdown

 tags: [Blog,Smarthome]
 author: Dominic
 ---

-## Smart Home Product Development Process - Definition Phase
+The definition phase for a product development project starts with the BOI provided by product manager as a new product proposal.
+Then the cross functional teams would work together to collect the information required for project evaluation.
+This phase ends with MS1, which determines whether the project will be initiated and generates the high-level project scope, schedule and resources.

 #### Marketing/Product Team

 - BOI: CTQ features from commercial side.
 Target cost & volume per year, sales channel & market, expected warranty and use conditions, regulation & safety requirements, 3rd Party platform interoperability...
 Provided by Product Manager.

 - Story Map: Basic User Story for the smart product system...Provided by App Product Manager.
+Can also be provided after the project kick-off.

 - ID Design: Provide by ID design team.
 Need to involve supplier to evaluate the feasibility and cost to finalize and trade-off the design.